-- 3.9 Monthly capital monitoring is completed and reported to members via Cabinet on a quarterly basis.
+- 4.9 Monthly capital monitoring is completed and reported to members via Cabinet on a quarterly basis.
 Narrative is included in the quarterly monitoring report to explain movements in capital budgets since the previous period.
-Project Officers are consulted on a monthly basis to ensure capital forecast expenditure is accurate.
+Project Officers are consulted monthly to ensure capital forecast expenditure is accurate.
 Expenditure is monitored and analysed to ensure it is in accordance with the nature of the project, and can be applied to the relevant asset register.
 Slippage of capital resources into future years is reflected where necessary.
 Capital Grant Claims are completed in accordance with grant terms and conditions to ensure all expenditure is financed.
-Capital Receipts are analysed on a monthly basis, to ensure all projects are financed correctly. - 3.10 The information from the individual monitoring meeting returns is aggregated and summarised to form the basis for regular reports submitted to Members regarding the progress of the capital programme.
-Where slippage is identified, the opportunity may be taken to commence additional schemes from prioritised appraisals. - 3.11 The responsibilities of the Officers, Members and the various groups involved with this process are detailed in the Council's Financial Regulations within the section entitled 'Capital Programme'.
+Capital Receipts are analysed monthly, to ensure all projects are financed correctly. - 4.10 The information from the individual monitoring meeting returns is aggregated and summarised to form the basis for regular reports submitted to Members regarding the progress of the capital programme.
+Where slippage is identified, the opportunity may be taken to commence additional schemes from prioritised appraisals. - 4.11 The responsibilities of the Officers, Members and the various groups involved with this process are detailed in the Council's Financial Regulations within the section entitled 'Capital Programme'.

-4.0 Links to Other Strategies and Plans
+5.0 Links to Other Strategies and Plans

 As outlined earlier, the council's overall strategy will be driven by the council's vision, objectives and scorecard.
 Within that overall framework, there will be a clear hierarchy of strategies and plans to ensure that the key priorities are progressed, together with individual service objectives.
-These are brought together within the council's Scorecard.
+These are brought together within the council's 2030 Vision.